CraigJPerry/home-network/tests/README.md

 ##  About Tests ##

-I've chosen to try using only python2.7's builtin unittest module (previously i was using nose) because it:
+I've chosen to try using only python2.7's builtin unittest module (previously i was using nose) because it's:

 * Supported by all Python IDEs / environments
 * Best understood by most Python developers in my experience